Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

 truffle.js is specified to use solc version 0.4.24

-but if needed you can run
+but if needed, try running:

     $ npm install -g truffle@4.1.14